trailofbits/algo/README.md

 ### Android Devices

 You need to install the [StrongSwan VPN Client for Android 4 and newer](https://play.google.com/store/apps/details?id=org.strongswan.android) because no version of Android supports IKEv2.
 Import the corresponding user.p12 certificate to your device.
-It's very simple to configure the StrongSwan VPN Client, just make a new profile with the IP address of your VPN server and choose which certificate to use.
+See the [Android setup instructions](/docs/Android%20Setup.md) for more detailed steps.

 ### Windows